TheSandDog/Decalang/README.md

 # WHY DECALANG?

-Dl is a fast language and easy to use since it only has 15 keywords.
+Dl is a fast language, easy to use and beginner friendly since it only has 15 keywords to memorize.

 Here is a simple code in three different languages including decalang.